SUNET/cnaas-nms/docs/reporef/index.rst

   will be used, otherwise if matching platform is found that wait time will be used, otherwise default wait time will be used.
 - system_access_lists: List of system access-lists that should be generated and passed to templates.
+- cli_prepend_str: Optional string of CLI commandsthat will be prepended in the generated template.
+- cli_append_str: Optional string of CLI commands that will be appended in the generated template.

 Example of base_system.yml
 ^^^^^^^^^^^^^^^^^^^^^^^^^^